nhselect/step1-training/content/user-guide/learner/03-launching/index.md

 ![](/img/le-9-04-Technical.jpg)

-3. Read the **introductory information** provided on the Steps proficiencies
+3. Read the **introductory information** provided on the proficiencies

-* Select **Introduction and further information** if you are new to the Steps proficiencies to learn more
+* Select **Introduction and further information** if you are new to the proficiencies to learn more

 ![](/img/l_accessing_3_n.png)